Unhappy Refrain: Composition

 The album is characterized by obscure lyrics depicting thoughts of young women in fast-paced melodies, and known for its themes around suicide, depression, and bullying.
 The album's artwork was designed by Gaph, with art direction by Fullkawa Honpo, a close friend of Wowaka who was also a vocaloid producer.
 The promotional music videos credited Wowaka by his other alias, Genjitsutouhi-P (現実逃避P), coming from the phrase "Escaping from reality, how nice!"
 (In Japanese: 現実逃避って、いいよね！).

 Wowaka credited Hatsune Miku as his influence for his music and Unhappy Refrain, stating: "I never gave it a second of thought 10 years ago as I posted songs, but no matter how you look at it, Hatsune Miku is the one who got me to start music.
 Miku is sort of like a mother figure to me."
 However, the darker subject matter of the record led Wowaka to depart the Vocaloid industry, which he claimed was to protect his well-being.

 Legacy

-The album was commercially successful, peaking at number six on the Oricon Combined Albums Chart chart for 13 weeks straight and number 22 on the Oricon Digital Albums Chart.
+The album was commercially successful, peaking at number six on the Oricon Combined Albums Chart for 13 weeks straight and number 22 on the Oricon Digital Albums Chart.
 Unhappy Refrain inspired many Vocaloid producers and fans to create covers and derivative works based on his songs.
 Musician Kenshi Yonezu, previously a Vocaloid producer under the name Hachi, was a close friend of wowaka.
 He praised him for having a deep impact on the concept of "Vocaloid-esque" music among Vocaloid creators, and that since his own music was also influenced by wowaka, he held his greatest respect for him.
 Other musicians that feature wowaka as an inspiration include Inabakumori.